BaseballShar/Shell-Simulation/README.md

 ### Quick Start
 1. Open terminal
-2. Navigate to the game folder
+2. Navigate to the program folder
 3. Enter *make shell*.
 4. Enter *exit* to terminate the program.